Cancer In Your Dog And Cat And How To Face It

 Mast Cell Tumors

 The next most common skin cancers in dogs are mastocytomas (or mast cell tumors).
 These distinctive tumors are oval, firm and slightly raised.
 Sometimes their center is brown or bluish.
 Mastocytomas are usually only locally invasive (malignant) and do not readily metastasize to other organs.
 Cancerous cells project outward from the tumor into what appears to be normal skin.
 So when they are removed, a considerably larger diameter than the visible tumor needs to be excised to be sure that all tumorous cells are removed.
 The biggest problem occurs when mast cell tumors are on the extremities (legs) where insufficient extra skin may be left to close the incision after the tumor is removed.
-Your dog’s individual genetics play a part in its susceptibility to mast cell tumors as well. (ref)
+Your dog’s individual genetics play an important part in its susceptibility to mast cell tumors as well. ( read here )

 Skin tumors on cats are considerably more likely to be malignant than those on dogs.
 Your vet need to removed them as rapidly as they are discovered and always sent the removed tissue to a veterinary pathologist for evaluation.
 In an unfortunately high a number, these tumors have already metastasized to other locations before they were discovered.